Personal Development

 Ah, the New Year.

-It is a time of brand-new goals, lists of resolutions, and expectations to accomplish great things with a fresh slate.
 While many of us are motivated to do *all the things* out of the gate, we often lose steam within weeks of January 1st and need help figuring out why.

 One reason is that we set our sights on the wrong shiny things or try to accomplish something without the right strategies in our back pockets.